oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

         agreementId: hex str representation of `bytes32` id
 serviceDefinitionId: str id of the service within the asset DDO
           signature: hex str the signature of the agreement hash (What is `agreement hash`)
-    consumerAddress: hex str the ethereum account address of the consumer signing the agreement
+    consumerAccount: Account instance of the consumer that signed the agreement
 ```

 Returns